Julie Fellers Hook, Ed. D. | 260-481-6828 | firstname.lastname@example.org

 Once we’ve received your credentials and Admissions has evaluated your transcripts, the Admissions office will send you a report specifying how your previous college or university courses will transfer to IPFW.
 You may then schedule an appointment to see how previously earned credit will meet degree requirements in your specific situation.

-When pursing the B.G.S. you may apply up to 90 transfer credit hours toward your degree.
+When pursing the B.G.S. you may apply up to 88 transfer credit hours toward your degree.
 Transfer credit hours are only applied if they fit into the general studies degree plan.
+You may only apply a total of 64 community college credits.

 The amount of time depends on the number of credit hours you’ve already earned and applied toward the degree, the type of general studies degree you are pursuing, and the amount of time you devote to your course work.
 Your advisor can work with you to plan a course of study that suits your schedule.